twoibtone/twoibtone/README.md

 I'm anna, whether it is read straight or flipped.
 I'm...
 - 😄 cheerful and adaptable person.
-- :triangular_flag_on_post: interested in Data Analyst and Data Science.
+- :triangular_flag_on_post: interested in Data Analysis and Data Science.
 - 🌱 currently learnig SQL, Python, Tableau.

 If you want to contact me, please leave me a message!